freelancesam/learn_wp/wp-content/plugins/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.15, May 24, 2018 =
+* Added: Included a 'Export Location Data' button in the admin editor to make it easier to handle possible GDPR data access requests.
+If you want to, then you can hide it with [this](https://wpstorelocator.co/document/wpsl_enable_export_option/) filter.

 = 2.2.14, March 27, 2018 =
 * Added: Included a wpsl_setting_dropdowns filter that enables the creation of additional dropdowns on the settings page.